Exploring Higgs-Photon Production at the LHC: Higher Dimensional Operators Parametrisation

 The rate of the process $b \to s \gamma$ can be modified in presence of the operator $\mathcal{O}_{bW}$.
 Stringent bounds on such an interaction has been obtained in~\cite{ParticleDataGroup:2020ssz,Cirigliano:2016nyn}.
 However, these operators are flavour non-diagonal and we will not use such flavour non-diagonal interactions further in our discussion.
 Also, constraints can be put considering the contribution of dipole operators to the anomalous magnetic moment of light-quarks.
 But for the light quarks, $(g-2)$ is hard to extract in a model independent way, is therefore subjected to large uncertainties~\cite{Giudice:2012ms}.

 On introducing these higher dimensional operators, one may reasonably expect a violation of unitarity in $2 \to 2$ scattering processes ($V_L V_L \rightarrow V_L V_L~{\rm{and}}~f \bar{f} \to VV$, where $V=W,Z$), depending on the values of the Wilson coefficients at high energies.
-Bounds on these coefficients may be obtained demanding that there be no such violation of unitarity below the scale of the effective theory.
+Bounds on these coefficients may be obtained by demanding that there be no such violation of unitarity below the scale of the effective theory.
 Unitarity constraints stemming from the Higgs scattering processes on our dimension-6 operators of interest, assuming an incoming parton inside a proton carries typically 1 TeV of energy at the LHC, are summarised in Table~\ref{D6constraints}.
+In the subsequent study, values of the effective coupling strengths consistent with the electroweak data and the Higgs measurements have been used.
+Within such constraints, we concentrate on the operators $\{\mathcal{O}_{uB},\mathcal{O}_{dB},\mathcal{O}_{uW},\mathcal{O}_{dW}\}$ and $\{\mathcal{O}_{HW}, \mathcal{O}_{HB},, \mathcal{O}_{HWB}\}$ and examine their role in modifying the $h \gamma$ production rates at the LHC.